 Learn about what other UBC alumni are doing after their graduation.
 Find out what they studied and what they do now by following the steps below and then reach out to a few for informational interviews.

-5. If you find someone whose interests or career path intrigue or inspire you, ask to connect.
+- If you find someone whose interests or career path intrigue or inspire you, invite them to connect.
 Send alumni a personalized message letting them know you would like to learn more about their job, career story, academic background, etc. Make sure to tell them what caught your attention and why.

 The 30-second introduction

-• Remember that networking is about creating mutually beneficial interactions so be responsive to their questions and be curious about who they are.
-Don’t just talk, listen too.
+- Remember that networking is about creating mutually beneficial interactions.
+Be responsive to their questions and be curious about who they are.
+Don’t just talk, listen and ask questions too.

 Tips for networking success